On Bayes factor functions: Introduction

-The BFFs described in this article are defined from the sampling distributions of test statistics.
-We have adopted this approach for three reasons.
-First, it simplifies the specification of Bayesian hypothesis tests because the sampling distributions of test statistics under null hypotheses are known, and the sampling distributions of test statistics under alternative hypotheses often depend only on scalar non-centrality parameters.
-This fact simplifies the specification of priors necessary for a Bayesian hypothesis test.
-Second, many, if not most, hypothesis tests reported in the social sciences, biological sciences, and medical sciences are based on classical test statistics.
-Exposing methods to easily construct BFFs using results from these tests promises to significantly expand the application of Bayesian testing methods in these fields.
-Finally, constructing BFFs from test statistics makes it possible to easily aggregate information from published research studies in systematic reviews and meta-analyses.
+In this article, we focus on BFFs defined using the sampling distributions of test statistics rather than full data likelihoods \citep{Johnson2005}.
+This choice simplifies matters in several ways.
+First, the null distributions of classical test statistics are known, and their alternatives often depend only on a scalar noncentrality parameter, which simplifies prior specification.
+Second, most hypothesis tests reported in the social, biological, and medical sciences are based on classical test statistics, making this approach widely applicable \citep[e.g.][]{Skaik2015,LiuWang2021}.
+Third, constructing BFFs from test statistics facilitates the aggregation of evidence across studies, enabling systematic reviews and meta-analyses.

-BFFs can also be defined using full data likelihood functions and prior densities specified on parameters of arbitrary dimension.
-In such cases, Bayes factor surfaces can also be used to reflect the variation of Bayes factors as a function of prior hyperparameters \citep{Franck2020}, although interpreting these surfaces in common testing scenarios, especially in null hypothesis significance tests, can be challenging.
-It is also more difficult to aggregate information from Bayes factor curves for replicated experiments.
-A critical feature of the methodology described below is the expression of Bayes factors as interpretable functions of the discrepancy between null and alternative hypotheses.
+Of course, BFFs can also be defined using full likelihoods and multidimensional parameter priors.
+In such cases, Bayes factor surfaces can be used to display variation as a function of prior hyperparameters \citep{Franck2020}.
+However, these are often more difficult to interpret in routine testing settings and less convenient for aggregating replicated results.
+A critical feature of our approach is that Bayes factors are expressed as interpretable functions of the discrepancy between null and alternative hypotheses.

+The remainder of this paper proceeds as follows: \begin{itemize} \item Section 2 formally defines BFFs, illustrating their construction with inverse-moment priors for tests of normal means, and compares them informally to BFFs based on Cauchy priors \citep{Jeffreys1961, Zellner1980}.